 Delivering a digital-only platform can lead some customers (particularly older generations) to become frustrated with their experience or feel overwhelmed by the sheer volume of information and choices available to them.
 In the end, any less-than-desirable customer experience can have a dramatic impact on sales and, importantly, customer loyalty.

-Machine AND human, machine or human
+Hybrid Customer Experience: machine AND human, machine or human

 Organizations seeking to maximize growth opportunities while delivering the personalized experiences required to keep their existing customers happy shouldn’t view their options as digital experiences vs. non-digital ones or having to choose one or the other.